wincent/buildtools/README.txt

 sense to release the toolset required to build the software under the same terms.

-Some of the included tools are:

-* CheckInputOutputFiles.sh: workaround for Xcode bug in which Input/Output file checking in shell script build phases does not behave as documented
-* InstallFramework.sh: installs a framework in a shared location rather than embedding it
-* InstallIBPalette.sh: installs an Interface Builder palette
-* PreprocessInfoPlistStrings.sh: for automated preprocessing of information property list strings files
-* RunDoxygen.sh: a wrapper for Doxygen
-* SetCustomFolderIcon.sh: for setting custom icons on folders
-* Strip.sh: for stripping symbols from release builds, keeping an unstripped copy for debugging
-* StripDSYM.sh: for stripping symbols from release builds, keeping a separate dSYM file with debugging information
-* StripFrameworkSymbols.sh: for stripping symbols from a framework
-* UpdateBuildVersionNumbers.sh: for automatic updates of build number information in a header file
-* UpdateStringsFiles.sh: a wrapper for genstrings(1) and Wincent Strings
-  Utility (see below)

 There are two non-standard executables that some buildtools scripts depend on (they expect to find them in the PATH), "wincent-strings-util" and "wincent-icon-util".
 The former, Wincent Strings Utility, is a separate